-Human trafficking can happen to people of all ages and genders, and any race or religious background.
-Women are often used for sexual exploitation while men are usually used for forced labor.
+Human trafficking can happen to people of all ages and genders and any race or religious background.
+Women are often used for sexual exploitation, while men are usually used for forced labor.
 It is believed that one in five human trafficking victims are children, exploited for begging, child pornography, or child labor.

 According to the Bureau of Justice, of the human trafficking cases reported between January 2008 and June 2010, sex trafficking victims were more likely to be white (26%) or black (40%), compared to labor trafficking victims, who were more likely to be Hispanic (63%) or Asian (17%).

 Victims frequently do not seek help due to language barriers, fear of their traffickers, or fear of law enforcement.
-Because human trafficking is considered to be a hidden crime, several key indicators can help people recognize potential endangerment and notify law enforcement.
-The United Nations Office on Drugs and Crime has a list of indicators that you can use to help identify victims.
+Because human trafficking is considered a hidden crime, several key indicators can help people recognize potential endangerment and notify law enforcement.
+The United Nations Office on Drugs and Crime has a list of indicators you can use to help identify victims.
 These indicators include:

-The National Human Trafficking Hotline has one of the most extensive data sets on human trafficking in the United States collected through phone calls, texts, online chats, emails, and online tips received by the hotline.
+The National Human Trafficking Hotline has one of the most extensive data sets on human trafficking in the United States collected through phone calls, texts, online chats, emails, and online tips received by the Hotline.
 While this information is some of the most comprehensive available, the data does not define the totality of human trafficking.
 The number of cases presented is only the cases that are reported.

 The Human Trafficking Hotline serves victims and survivors of human trafficking across the United States.
 The Hotline is available 24/7, 365 days a year, and in more than 200 languages.
 The confidential Hotline helps any person of any age, religion, race, language, gender identity, sexual orientation, or disability.
 To contact the Hotline to report a tip, seek services, or ask for help, dial 1-888-373-7888.
 Hearing and speech-impaired individuals should dial 711.
 You can also send an SMS text to 233-733 or start a live chat on their website.

-This is followed by Texas with 1,080 cases, Florida with 896 cases, and New York with 454 cases.
-These four states with the highest human trafficking rates have the highest populations in the U.S., which can explain why their numbers of cases are significantly higher than other states, as well as very high immigrant populations.
-This combined with certain industries such as agriculture creates prime environments for forced labor.
+California consistently has the highest human trafficking rates in the United States, with 1,334 cases reported in 2020.
+This is followed by Texas with 987 cases, Florida with 738 cases, and New York with 414 cases.
+These four states with the highest human trafficking rates have the highest populations in the U.S., which can explain why their numbers of cases are significantly higher than other states and have very high immigrant populations.
+This, combined with certain industries such as agriculture, creates prime environments for forced labor.